GSBCECS/Demo01/README.md

 ## Option 2
 1. Show infrastructure + application team deployment
-2. nginx-pod.yaml has setup but no content
+2. nginx-pod.yaml has setup
-3. nginx-config.yaml has welcome page you can update to demonstrate web page development team
+3. nginx-config.yaml has welcome page you can update to demonstrate web page development team after
-4. During demo keep nginx-config.yaml out and add into directory aftewards to show app team can deploy
+4. For example have content say "Default web page" and then change to reflect a new page